kolemare/CNN-CPP/README.md

   - **$\text{biases}$**: The biases of the model that are being updated.
   - **$\text{dbiases}$**: The gradient of the loss with respect to the biases, calculated during backpropagation.

-- <code style="color: teal;">Adam</code> This optimizer combines the advantages of both the AdaGrad and RMSProp algorithms, maintaining adaptive learning rates for each parameter by computing first (mean) and second (variance) moments of the gradients.
+- <code style="color: teal;">Adam</code> (Adaptive Moment Estimation) This optimizer combines the advantages of both the AdaGrad and RMSProp algorithms, maintaining adaptive learning rates for each parameter by computing first (mean) and second (variance) moments of the gradients.
 It employs bias-correction terms to ensure unbiased estimates of these moments.
 Adam maintains separate moving averages of gradients (m_weights, m_biases) and squared gradients (v_weights, v_biases) for both weights and biases.

   <h3 style="display: inline-block;">$$m_{\text{weights}} = \beta_1 \cdot m_{\text{weights}} + (1 - \beta_1) \cdot \text{dweights}$$</h3>
   <h3 style="display: inline-block;">$$v_{\text{weights}} = \beta_2 \cdot v_{\text{weights}} + (1 - \beta_2) \cdot \text{dweights}^2$$</h3>